Uterus transplants are experimental and risky but Indian women are already lining up for them

 Like with most organ transplants, Parikh will be put on immunosuppressant drugs to allow her body to accept the transplanted uterus.
 A major sign that the transplant has been successful is when the uterus recipient starts menstruating.
 However, doctors still do not know the rate of success of the transplant since so few have been conducted.

-Once the organ has been accepted by Parikh’s body, doctors will implant embryos prepared form her own eggs in the uterus.
+Once the organ has been accepted by Parikh’s body, doctors will implant embryos prepared from her own eggs in the uterus.
 If she does get pregnant and bear a child, Parikh can then choose to keep the transplanted uterus or have it removed.

-Even though uterus transplants are still considered experimental and have never been done before in India, Parikh wants the uterus transplant to be able to give birth to her own child.
+Even though uterus transplants are still considered experimental and have never been done before in India, Parikh wants the uterus transplant so that she can give birth to her own child.

 “We were not ready for adoption,” she said.
 “We wanted our own child.”